-The undertaking applies the standard formula.
-The underlying Company risks have been described in section C of this report.
-The valuation methodologies for the Assets and the Liabilities have been described in section D of this report.
+The Company applies the standard formula.
+The underlying Company risks have been described in section C of this Report.
+The valuation methodologies for the Assets and the Liabilities have been described in section D of this Report.

-In this section the capital requirements assessed under the standard formula of SII are provided.
+In this section, the capital requirements assessed under the standard formula of SII are provided.